ebu/benchmarkstt/README.rst

 Further information
 -------------------

 This is a collaborative project to create a library for benchmarking AI/ML applications.
 It was created in response to the needs of broadcasters and providers of Access Services to media organisations, but anyone is welcome to contribute.
-The group behind this project is the EBU's `Media Information Management & AI group <https://tech.ebu.ch/groups/mim>`_.
+The group behind this project is the EBU's `AI and Metadata group <https://tech.ebu.ch/groups/aim>`_.

 Currently the group is focussing on Speech-to-Text, but it will consider creating benchmarking tools for other AI/ML services.